aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter02.en.md

 {{% notice note %}}
-_Do not continue unles the MySQL instance is passing both health checks, 2/2._
+_Do not continue unless the MySQL instance is passing both health checks, 2/2._
 {{% /notice %}}